vincenthanjs/terraform-avi/README.md

 ---

 #### [`>> phase0-deploy <<`](phase0-deploy/README.md)
-Deploys the avi controller vm to a target vcenter platform.
+Deploys the avi controller vm to a target `vcenter` platform.
+This will take some time copy the ova and start the appliances services.

 **Note: After completing this `plan` you must login and complete the one-time `Welcome Setup` workflow**

 ---

 #### [`>> phase1-infra <<`](phase1-infra/README.md)
-Configures `avi` with the following infrastructure geometry
+Configures `avi` with the following infrastructure geometry:

 <pre>
 vcenter-cloud